Connecting SMEs to Business Partners with Enterprise League’s Atanas Georgiev

 As a startup, what has been the biggest challenge for you?

-One of the biggest challenges for me – since I look very closely after the product – has been what we envisioned.
+Since I look very closely after the product, one of the biggest challenges has been what we envisioned.
 We designed the product to work in an ideal scenario where we have many users, and everyone knows how to use the platform.
-This has probably been the biggest mistake.
+Unfortunately, this has probably been the biggest mistake.

 We had to start building step by step; I would say this was probably the most significant challenge since we spent a lot of time without actually getting feedback, and when we launched – it was a bit of a shock for us.

 That’s common when people start up do startups.
-They ignore the market and try to build something, and then the market tells them what they really should be doing.
+First, they ignore the market and try to build something, and then the market tells them what they really should be doing.

 We didn’t ignore the market, but the way we looked at it was the ideal scenario.
 If we had understood that back then that all the companies won’t know how to use the platform, it would have been easier.
 It would have been great, but that’s the piece that we were missing.